Exam Administration in the Faculty of Law at Queen's University

 - Any permitted exam materials as outlined by your instructor.

 - Do not bring any food or open drinks into the exam room.

-After you have completed your exam you must wait for the green screen with a check mark to appear.
+When time is up, you must wait for the green screen with a checkmark to appear.
 This can take up to 5 minutes in some cases.
 Do not leave the exam room until you see the green screen.
-If 5 minutes has passed and the green screen doesn't appear alert the proctor and go to the Student Services Office (room 200) for immediate assistance.
+If 5 minutes have passed and the green screen doesn't appear alert the proctor and go to the Student Services Office (room 200 in the Law Building) for immediate assistance.

 Reporting Late to a Computer Exam: Notice of Time Penalty

 Students are required to report to their examinations 15 minutes before the exam time.
 If they arrive late, they are subject to loss of completion time for the examination.

 If the exam-taker arrives less than five minutes late and the student can be accommodated by the proctor in the examination room without undue disruption to a timely start of the examination, then the student will be permitted to set up, log in and commence the computer examination.
 The student may use the time allotted in Examplify for the examination but will have to continue typing while with other students, who arrived on time, upload their examinations and leave the examination room.

 The instructor will receive an examination incident report noting the late arrival.

 Longer Delay – More than 5 Minutes

 If the exam-taker arrives more than 5 minutes late to the examination room and the examination has already commenced, the proctor should ask the student to report to the Student Services Office (room 200).